 Research from 2019 has linked stressful life events to an increased risk of IBS and worsened symptoms.

-Incorporating relaxation techniques into your daily routine can be beneficial to everyone, especially if you’re living with IBS.
-The International Foundation for Functional Gastrointestinal Disorders describes three relaxation techniques that have been shown to reduce symptoms of IBS.
-These techniques include:
+Incorporating relaxation techniques into your daily routine can benefit everyone, especially if you’re living with IBS.
+A

-Some people who are lactose intolerant have IBS.
-If you’re one of them, you can try eating yogurt instead of milk for your dairy requirements — or consider using an enzyme product to help you process lactose.
-Your doctor may recommend avoiding dairy products entirely, in which case you’ll need to ensure that you consume enough protein and calcium from other sources.
-Talk to a dietitian if you have questions about how to do this.
+If your doctor recommends avoiding dairy products, it’s essential to ensure that you consume enough protein and calcium from other sources.
+Talk with a dietitian if you have questions on how to do this.

-It goes without saying that certain foods can make gastrointestinal (GI) pain worse.
-Be on the lookout for which foods exacerbate your symptoms, and be sure to avoid them.
-Some common problem foods and drinks include:
+Some foods may worsen gastrointestinal (GI) pain.
+Watch for foods that exacerbate your symptoms, and do your best to avoid them.
+Some common symptom-inducing foods and drinks include:

 - dairy products